-Most people rely on savings accounts and investment portfolios that include stocks and bonds, held in taxable accounts or qualified workplace retirement savings plans, like a 401(k), to meet retirement income needs.
+Most people rely on savings accounts and investment portfolios that include stocks and bonds held in taxable accounts or qualified workplace retirement savings plans, such as a 401(k), to meet retirement income needs.

 401(k) plans can be an effective way to save for the future, and they include features that encourage investment discipline and long-term goals, such as tax-deferred savings and penalties for the early withdrawal of funds.
 This long-term focus is important because the stock market goes up and down daily, but generally goes up over time.

-The history of market cycles shows that, while stocks move up and down over short periods of time, they've recovered losses from every bear market.
-In fact, the longer the investment holding period, the greater chance of a positive outcome.
+The history of market cycles shows that, while stocks move up and down over short periods of time, they've recovered losses from every bear market; in fact, the longer the investment holding period, the greater the chance of a positive outcome.
 For example, investors have earned positive returns from owning stocks in the S&P 500 Index over every 15-year period since 1950.

-Investors may be tempted to sell during periods of market turbulence.
-But, understanding how the market works can remove some of the nerves people feel, so they can continue contributing to a 401(k) plan through automatic payroll deductions.
-When saving for a long-term goal, like retirement, regularly investing a set amount—a practice called dollar-cost averaging—enables participants to buy more shares during downturns when prices are lower.
+Investors may be tempted to sell during periods of market turbulence, but understanding how the market works can remove some of the nerves people feel so they can continue contributing to a 401(k) plan through automatic payroll deductions.
+When saving for a long-term goal, such as retirement, regularly investing a set amount—a practice called dollar cost averaging—enables participants to buy more shares during downturns when prices are lower.
 Plan participants can even increase their contributions during downturns to take advantage of more attractive prices.
-Over time, dollar-cost averaging lowers the average price an employee pays for their investments, better positioning them to benefit from the long-term power of compounding—earnings on contributions and reinvestments—and preparing them for a more positive outcome.
+Over time, dollar cost averaging lowers the average price employees pay for their investments, better positioning them to benefit from the long-term power of compounding—earnings on contributions and reinvestments—and preparing them for a more positive outcome.

 Finding a comfort zone with 401(k) investments

 A wide choice of 401(k) investment options enables participants to build diversified portfolios appropriate to their risk tolerance, which should lessen the urge to sell during periods of heightened market volatility.
-Participants can tailor their own portfolios.
-Alternatively, participants needing more guidance can also choose to contribute to managed accounts, which are personalized portfolios overseen by professional investment advisors.
+Participants can tailor their own portfolios; alternatively, participants needing more guidance can choose to contribute to managed accounts, which are personalized portfolios overseen by professional investment advisors.
 Some plan providers may also offer financial counseling to help participants develop strategies for managing through market downturns effectively.

 MGTS-P 40499-GE 10/19-40499 MGR092019499677